Armour of God II: Operation Condor: Production

 Armour of God II: Operation Condor was filmed primarily in Madrid, Spain, and Morocco.
-While the opening scenes where Asian Hawk went powered paragliding was shot in Tagaytay over Taal Lake, Cavite, Philippines.
+The opening scenes where Asian Hawk went powered paragliding was shot in Tagaytay over Taal Lake, Cavite, Philippines.
 The scene where he stole the gem from the cave tribe and escaped by zorbing was shot in Mount Macolod in Cuenca, Batangas.

 The hotel scene where Dodo Cheng is in bath towel and other gun fight scenes in Morocco was shot in Hong Kong on a hill overlooking Sha Tin.
 Four tons of sand was imported from the Middle East and the entire hotel set was set up.
 Bangladeshi and Indian extras were hired to act as Moroccans.

 According to his book I Am Jackie Chan: My Life in Action, while filming the underground base chase scene, Chan was supposed to swing to a platform with a long chain, but he lost balance and fell to the ground face-first, dislocating his sternum.

 In a 2013 interview with CBC, Chan said he was impressed being recognized even in remote areas in Africa.
 While shooting the film in Southern Morocco he said: "When I was in...in Morocco, middle of nowhere in the desert, all the children look at me, just, uh, put the drunken master pose.
 I said, 'Wow...'"